Comparison: PRK vs. LASIK

 Both are highly delicate microsurgical procedures that require the skill, knowledge and expertise of an experienced cornea and refractive surgeon.

-In the majority of cases, the vision following LASIK is much better during the first three weeks than surface procedures.
+In the majority of cases, the vision following LASIK is much better during the first three weeks than PRK.
 Discomfort is considerably less, achievement of visual acuity is faster, return to full activity is quicker, and the need for post-operative medications is greatly diminished with LASIK.
 Vision becomes “crisper” quicker and patients feel more comfortable during the early post-operative period.
-It takes up to one month for vision to become clear after PRK/LASEK/EPI-LASIK.
-This is why we recommend doing PRK/LASEK/EPI-LASIK one eye at a time.
+It takes up to one month for vision to become clear after PRK.
+This is why we recommend doing PRK on one eye at a time.

 LASIK – a shield is worn over the eye the first 24 hours, and then nightly for 10 nights to prevent inadvertent rubbing of the eye.
 Eyedrops are begun the morning after surgery and are used for 4 days.

-Haze and/or scarring of the surface of the cornea may occur following PRK/LASEK or EPI-LASIK.
+Haze and/or scarring of the surface of the cornea may occur following PRK.
 However, it is rare with lower degrees of nearsightedness (less than 5.00 diopters).
-In patients with higher degrees of nearsightedness, I briefly place a small sterile sponge with a medication called Mitomycin-C on the surface of the treated cornea.
-This substantially decreases the chances for scarring or haze following PRK/LASEK or EPI-LASIK.
+In all patients undergoing PRK I briefly place a small sterile sponge with a medication called Mitomycin-C on the surface of the treated cornea.
+This substantially decreases the chances for scarring or haze following PRK.
 However, if scarring occurs, it can permanently decrease vision.
 This occurs in less than 0.5% of cases in our hands.

-About 13% of LASIK or PRK/LASEK/EPI-LASIK patients may require a retreatment (enhancement or touch-up) for undercorrection, overcorrection and/or induced astigmatism.
+About 13% of LASIK or PRK patients may require a retreatment (enhancement or touch-up) for undercorrection, overcorrection and/or induced astigmatism.
 Retreatment is more common in patients who are highly myopic, highly hyperopic, or who have a lot of astigmatism.
-With either PRK/LASEK/EPI-LASIK or LASIK regression and undercorrection is very uncommon with less than 3.00 diopters of myopia or hyperopia, or 2.00 diopters of astigmatism.
+With either PRK or LASIK regression and undercorrection is very uncommon with less than 3.00 diopters of myopia or hyperopia, or 2.00 diopters of astigmatism.

 Irregular astigmatism (i.e., a “wavy” corneal surface) due to decentration of the laser optical zone or uneven healing is uncommon with both procedures (less than 1%).

-Loss of best correctable (i.e. with glasses) vision worse than two lines on the vision chart is about 0.5% to 2% for both LASIK and PRK/LASEK.
+Loss of best correctable (i.e. with glasses) vision worse than two lines on the vision chart is about 0.5% to 2% for both LASIK and PRK.

-Recurrent corneal erosions are uncommon with both PRK/LASEK and LASIK.
+Recurrent corneal erosions are uncommon with both PRK and LASIK.

 Infections are very rare, but may result in permanent loss of vision.
-Sterile inflammatory white blood cell infiltrates in the treated area occur rarely in surface PRK or LASEK while wearing the therapeutic bandage soft contact lens.
+Sterile inflammatory white blood cell infiltrates in the treated area occur rarely in surface PRK while wearing the therapeutic bandage soft contact lens.
 These usually respond well to treatment with topical antibiotics and cortisone.
-Sterile white flood cell infiltrates (DLK) below the flap can also be seen with LASIK.
+Sterile white blood cell infiltrates (DLK) below the flap can also be seen with LASIK.

-These include problems with the microkeratome which result in incomplete flaps, irregular flaps, flaps with thin spots or “holes” in it, or a flap that comes totally off.
+These include problems with the microkeratome which result in incomplete flaps, however we only use the microkeratome rarely as we primarily perform the All Laser LASIK procedure.
+Irregular flaps, flaps with thin spots or “holes” in it, or a flap that comes totally off is possible but very rare.
 These require the procedure to be aborted, and then redone in about three months.
 Rarely a flap may require suturing back in place, and even more rarely, a flap may be lost.
-If the flap/cap is lost, a corneal transplant operation may be required.
+If the flap is lost, a corneal transplant operation may be required.

 Occasionally, adequate ring suction cannot be maintained and LASIK cannot be performed.